 The ministries of Christ Church Cathedral, Victoria cost nearly $2,700 per day, so the financial support of the members of this faith community and others is a matter of great importance.
 Most people make a plan for their charitable giving; there are options to consider, and many people decide to utilize more than one option.

-Outreach: In addition to the set of weekly enveloped available from the office, CCC ministries include a monthly gift to twelve charitable causes.
+In addition to the set of weekly envelopes available from the office, CCC ministries include a monthly gift to twelve charitable causes.
+View the list of charitable causes HERE.

 This method involves giving from one's accumulated assets.
 This is most often done during estate planning for the disposition of assets after one's death, but there are also options from which to choose that come into force during one's lifetime.
 Please pick up a brochure at the west end of the Cathedral or ask at the office.